jonathan-teel/mobsimplescript/README.md

 # mobsimplescript
 Unoffical, simplified, resource friendly rank script for beginners on mobstar.cc

+## What does it do

+This script does:

+1. crimes
+2. gta (does not ship)
+3. drugrun (times based on plane)
+4. jailbust

+Actions are spaced at 15 second intervals

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project for production purposes.